Project Funding − Call for Proposals

 In 2022 the IASSW Board of directors has taken a decision to increase the grant amount from US $4.000 to US $5.000.

-This is a continuous aspect of IASSW activities but the final submission date for the next round of bids is October 31, 2022.
+This is a continuous aspect of IASSW activities but the final submission date for the next round of bids will be March 31st, 2023.

 Guidelines for submissions and criteria for evaluation